Evictions in New England and the Impact of Public Policy during the COVID-19 Pandemic

 Recent Trends in Residential Segregation in New England

 Residential segregation in Boston has drawn considerable attention in recent years, but much less notice has been given to the issue with respect to the rest of New England.
 This regional brief focuses on residential segregation between all minority groups and non-Hispanic white residents in metro areas throughout the region.
 New England’s population is predominately non-Hispanic white; however, the region has diversified considerably since 1990, as most of the population growth has occurred among minority groups.
-Residential segregation by race/ethnicity declined over that same period ...
+Residential segregation by race/ethnicity declined over that same period in ...

 College Towns and COVID-19: The Impact on New England